segmentio/segment-docs/src/connections/functions/destination-functions.md

 }
 ```

-> info ""
-> The `onBatch` handler is an optional extension.
-Destination functions must still contain single event handlers as a fallback, in cases where Segment does not receive enough events to execute the batch.

-To combine events into a batch, Segment collects events over a short period of time, and flushes them when one of the following thresholds is reached:

-- A certain number of events
-- The maximum wait time

-Segment batches together any event that occurs in that window of time.

 ### Configure the event types within a batch

-Segment batches together any event (of any type) that it sees over a short period of time.
-Segment does this to increase batching efficiency, and because grouping by type is not always the desired outcome.
-You can split batches in your code.
-If Segment split batches by event type by default, you could not combine the batches later.
+Segment batches together any event _of any type_ that it sees over a short period of time to increase batching efficiency and give you the flexibility to decide how batches are created.
+If you want to split batches by event type, you can implement this in your functions code by writing a handler.

 If your downstream endpoint requires events of a single type, you can write a handler that groups events by type, and then handles the events.